GreedyML: A Parallel Algorithm for Maximizing Constrained Submodular Functions: Background and Related Work

-Although the \greedi\ algorithm performs well in practice~\cite{Mirzasoleiman}, its approximation ratio is not a constant but depends on $k$.
-To improve the approximation guarantee of \greedi\ algorithm, Barbosa et al. proposed the \randgreedi \ algorithm~\cite{barbosa}.
-By partitioning the data uniformly at random on machines, \randgreedi\ achieves an expected approximation guarantee of $\frac{1}{2} (1- 1/\mathrm e)$ for cardinality and $1/4$ for matroid constraints.
+Although \greedi\ performs well in practice~\cite{Mirzasoleiman}, its approximation ratio is not a constant but depends on $k$ and $m$.
+Improving on this work, Barbosa et al.~\cite{barbosa} proposed the \randgreedi \ algorithm, which partitions the data uniformly at random on machines and achieves an \emph{expected} approximation guarantee of $\frac{1}{2} (1- 1/\mathrm e)$ for cardinality and $1/4$ for matroid constraints.
 In general, it has an approximation ratio of $\alpha/2$ where $\alpha$ is the approximation ratio of the \greedy\ algorithm used at the local and global machines.
-We present the pseudocode of \randgreedi\ framework in Algorithm~\ref{Alg:randgreedi}.
-Note that for a cardinality constraint, both \greedi{} and \randgreedi{} perform $O(nk(k+m))$ calls to the objective function and has $O(mk)$ elements communicated to the single central machine where $n$ is the number of elements in the ground set, $m$ is the number of machines, and $k$ is solution size.
+We present the pseudocode of \randgreedi\ framework in Algorithm~\ref{Alg:randgreedi} in Appendix~\ref{app:pseudocode}.
+Note that for a cardinality constraint, both \greedi{} and \randgreedi{} perform $O(nk(k+m))$ calls to the objective function and communicate $O(mk)$ elements to the global machine where $n$ is the number of elements in the ground set, $m$ is the number of machines, and $k$ is solution size.

-Both \greedi{} and \randgreedi{} require a single global accumulation from the solutions generated in local machines.
-This single accumulation step can quickly become dominating since the runtime, memory, and complexity of this global aggregation grows linearly with the number of machines.
+Both \greedi{} and \randgreedi{} require a single global accumulation from the solutions generated in local machines that can quickly become dominating since the runtime, memory, and complexity of this global aggregation grows linearly with the number of machines.
 We propose to alleviate this by introducing a hierarchical aggregation strategy that maintains an accumulation tree.
 Our \greedyl{} framework generalizes the \randgreedi{} from a single accumulation to a multi-level accumulation.
 The number of partial solutions to be aggregated depends on the branching factor of the tree, which can be a constant.
 Thus, the number of accumulation levels grows logarithmically with the number of machines, and the total aggregation is not likely to become a memory, runtime, and communication bottleneck with the increase in the number of machines.
+We refer to Appendix~\ref{subsec:complexity} for the detailed complexity comparisons of the \randgreedi{} and our \greedyl{} algorithm.